opensafely/documentation/docs/developer-access-policy.md

 * unvetted intermediate data
 * unchecked, unreleased study outputs.

-There is no facility for extracting data from the system via this process: the data can only be studied within the system itself.
+There is no facility for extracting patient data or study outputs from the system via this process; the data can only be studied within the system itself.
+Some operational data may be released under controlled conditions, as detailed in the [Operational Data Policy](https://docs.google.com/document/d/1tQveWA7NWaHSx0ETR9FcXYxbtNa1NHiqwygVl6XanKw/edit).

 ### Who